Glendale AZ, Dog Trainer, Dog Training, Behaviorist

 OR, if you are out of this area, inquire about a telephone or e-Lesson

 Email: [email protected]

 I’m a premier Glendale dog trainer and behaviorist.
+I have a lot of students in Glendale, AZ.
 I am a well known and respected dog trainer and behaviorist for the entire metropolitan area.
 You can see, by searching the internet, I am asked by the local TV media about dog issues.
 I am well known in the animal rescue world, and am the Founder of Citizens Animal Welfare Society.
 I am co-founder of PATCHES, a project to build and operate a privately run animal shelter to supplement what the County does.
 I do expert witness work for attorneys.
 I have a partner in another business where we offer specialized therapy dog training and support to various organizations.
 I don’t use harsh training methods.
 I’ve trained all ages and a wide variety of breeds in all parts of town.
 This is a central business area for me, and I’m in the vicinity of your place almost every day.
 Setting up lessons is as simple as letting me know what you are dealing with, and then arranging an evaluation or lessons, from puppy lessons, to obedience, to behavior modification.
 I can do lessons at most times of the day, and sessions will be scheduled in relation to where my other appointments are each day (because I have to plan a weekly route, and I HATE being late).

 I’ve trained a lot of dogs in Glendale, from the Boxer that the owner couldn’t walk from the front door to the street (and would run away when she got loose), to the Rottweiler (and now I’m good friends with the owner), to the silver Labrador Retriever (I’ve also become friends with them, too).